viega/hatrack/src/README.md

 From weakest guarantees to the strongest:

-1. **Deadlock Freedom**, means that the algorithms are designed to avoid deadlock situations.
+1. **Deadlock Freedom**, informally means that the algorithms are designed to avoid deadlock situations.
 In practice, this means we use mutex locks that may lead to threads blocking waiting on a lock, but there are no cases where a lock in our code will be acquired without being released.
 Of our algorithms, *duncecap, swimcap, newshat* and *ballcap* are deadlock free (but, using mutexes, do not provide stronger guarantees for most operations).
 Most true hash tables we've seen in the real world that accept multiple concurrent writers, use